 Scribus is an open-source formatting tool that authors have been using for ages.
 It looks dated and can definitely be a bit confusing when you first start out, but it’s a solid option if you want to format your books for free.

-Scribus is more akin to Adobe InDesign as opposed to other formatting tools.
+Scribus is more closer to Adobe InDesign as than to other formatting tools.
 This means that it will work great for children’s books, cookbooks, or any other book that mixes text and images.
-There’s a bit of a learning curve to get started, but after a few video tutorials on YouTube, you’ll get the hang of it.
+There’s a bit of a learning curve to it, but after a few video tutorials on YouTube, you’ll get the hang of it.

 Best Paid Book Formatting Tool